givefood/givefood/README.md

 ## About Us

-We maintain the the largest publically available database of food banks in the UK and currently cover over 2300 locations.
+We maintain the the largest publically available database of food banks and what they are requesting to have donated in the UK.
+We currently cover over 2300 locations.

 The data is used by supermarkets, food bank networks, governments, media partners, phone apps and voice devices.

 Give Food is a registered charity in England & Wales 1188192

 ## Data